JoshSinyor/JoshSinyor.github.io/_posts/2021-08-16-mapping-keyboards-to-osx-part-two.md

 #### Partial Disabling

-The `Command` key provides alternate output for many of the Mac keyboard's keys.
+The `⌘` key provides alternate output for many of the Mac keyboard's keys.
 Some of these are unexpected or unhelpful.
 Disabling them using complex rules is similar to using simple rules - the reassignment of some combination of keys to `vk_none`.
 For example, to assign `2` with the modification of either `Ctrl` key (`™` by default) to `vk_none`:

 ```
 {